The North Star (anti-slavery newspaper): Inspiration

 In 1846, Frederick Douglass was first inspired to publish The North Star after subscribing to The Liberator, a weekly newspaper published by William Lloyd Garrison.
 The Liberator was a newspaper established by Garrison and his supporters founded upon moral principles.
 The North Star title was a reference to the directions given to runaway slaves trying to reach the Northern states and Canada: "Follow the North Star."
 Figuratively, Canada was also "the north star."

 Like The Liberator, The North Star published weekly and was four pages long.
 It was sold by subscription of $2 per year to more than 4,000 readers in the United States, Europe, and the Caribbean.
 The first of its four pages focused on current events concerning abolitionist issues.

 The Garrisonian Liberator was founded upon the notion that the Constitution was regarded fundamentally pro-slavery and that the Union ought to be dissolved.
 Douglass disagreed but supported the nonviolent approach to the emancipation of slaves by education and moral suasion.
 Under the guidance of the abolitionist society, Douglass became well acquainted with the pursuit of the emancipation of slaves through a New England religious perspective.
-Garrison had earlier convinced the Massachusetts Anti-Slavery Society to hire Douglass as an agent, touring with Garrison and telling audiences about his experiences as a slave.
-Douglass worked with another abolitionist, Martin R. Delany, who traveled to lecture, report, and generate subscriptions to The North Star.
+Garrison had earlier convinced the Massachusetts Anti-Slavery Society to hire Douglass as an agent to tour with Garrison and tell audiences about his experiences as a slave.
+Douglass also worked with another abolitionist, Martin R. Delany, who traveled to lecture, report, and generate subscriptions to The North Star.